Can You Build a House With a USDA Loan?

 • Lower monthly costs than comparable existing homes.

-• Mortgage rate locked in for the entire construction period.
+• The mortgage rate is locked in for the entire construction period.

 • All-in-one land purchase and construction financing.